-Nowhere else in the world is as crazy as the U.S. when it comes to Black Friday.
-Yes, the rest of the world may have adopted the concept and with it some bizarre behavior.
-However, the U.S. is by far chaos when it comes to Black Friday.
+Nowhere else in the world is as crazy as the U.S. regarding Black Friday.
+Yes, the rest of the world may have adopted the concept and, with it, some bizarre behavior.
+However, the U.S. is by far in chaos when it comes to Black Friday.

 Black Friday Miscarriage

-As if things weren’t bad enough, the same store in which the man was trampled to death, a woman was reported to have miscarried after sustaining several bumps and pushes.
-The eight-month pregnant woman reportedly making the most of the sales for her soon-to-be newborn baby and sustained serious injuries.
-This particulars of the sequence of events make 2008 one of the worst Black History shopping season in the area of Long Island.
-The same group of people that knocked the doors off their hinges and caused a death also managed to create the most brutal abortion imaginable.
+As if things weren’t bad enough, in the same store where the man was trampled to death, a woman was reported to have miscarried after sustaining several bumps and pushes.
+The eight-month-pregnant woman reportedly made the most of the sales for her soon-to-be newborn baby and sustained serious injuries.
+These particulars of the sequence of events make 2008 one of the worst Black History shopping seasons in the area of Long Island.
+The same group of people that knocked the doors off their hinges and caused a death also managed to create the most brutal holiday memory ever.

 Competitive “Pepper Spay” Shopping

-In 2011, at the Porter Ranch Walmart in California, there were reports that the L.A. police department was on the hunt for a woman who took Black Friday one step too far.
+In 2011, at the Porter Ranch Walmart in California, there were reports that the L.A. police department was hunting for a woman who took Black Friday one step too far.
 To beat the crowd and get the best deals, an unknown woman used pepper spray to prevent other customers from shopping.
-Reports say that over 100 people were waiting in line, pushing and shoving before they realized they were attacked with pepper spray.
-Customers coughed and itched as the woman continued with what was dubbed as ‘competitive shopping.’
+Reports say that over 100 people were waiting in line, pushing and shoving, before they realized they were attacked with pepper spray.
+Customers coughed and itched as the woman continued with what was dubbed ‘competitive shopping.’